Adult Education and Training Center

 Adult learners looking to earn a PA Secondary School Diploma may enroll in free classes to improve their basic academic skills and to prepare for the high school equivalency exam.

 Sessions open four times a year for Adult Basic Education and Adult Secondary Education classes.
 Each session is 12-13 weeks long.
 Classes meet four days a week for 2.5 hours a day, for a total of 10 hours of instruction per week.
 Students are grouped according to their needs.

-High school equivalency classes take place in two Pottstown locations: 1830 E. High St., and 300 King St. Both are accessible by PART and SEPTA buses.
-Classes take place in mornings and afternoons.
+High school equivalency classes take place in two Pottstown locations: 724 N Adams St., and 300 King St. Both are accessible by PART and SEPTA buses.
+High school equivalency classes are also available in Norristown in the Healthy & Human Services Building: 1430 DeKalb St. Classes take place in mornings and afternoons.

 After enrolling, students meet with adult education staff to learn about the program, discuss needs and establish goals, and take a pre-test to determine placement.